 Prior to obtaining a donor's signature, gift agreements in support of academic, research, and cocurricular initiatives for gifts of \$100,000 and above must be reviewed and approved by University General Counsel.
-The FSU Foundation Vice President of Central Development Senior Director of Gift and Estate Planning or designee is responsible for coordinating with the Office of the General Counsel.
+The FSU Foundation Vice President of Central Development or designee is responsible for coordinating with the Office of the General Counsel.

-Gift agreements and amendments in support of academic, research, and co-curricular initiatives require all of the following signatures:
+Gift agreements and amendments require all of the following signatures:

-- For gifts larger than \$100,000: - o Donor or donors - o Dean or University vice president who will administer the gift - University General Counsel - Vice President for Research (for gifts supporting research) - President of the University - o Provost/Executive Vice President for Academic Affairs; and - o President of the Florida State University Foundation - For gifts of less than \$100,000 where a gift agreement is used: - o Donor or donors - o Dean or University vice president who will administer the gift - Vice President for Research (for gifts supporting research) - o Executive Vice President of the Florida State University Foundation
+- For gifts larger than \$100,000: - Donor or donors - o Dean or University vice president who will administer the gift - o University General Counsel - Vice President for Research (for gifts supporting research) - o President of the University - o Provost/Executive Vice President for Academic Affairs; and - o President of the Florida State University Foundation - For gifts of less than \$100,000 where a gift agreement is used: - Donor or donors - o Dean or University vice president who will administer the gift - Vice President for Research (for gifts supporting research) - Executive Vice President of the Florida State University Foundation